Opinion | Can Democrats avoid the pitfalls of 2020? A new analysis offers striking answers.

 This is also more pressing now that Republicans are radicalizing in a way that poses a threat to future democratic stability, raising questions about how Democrats can highlight this to the public.

-The study by Way To Win — a group distinguished by its big expenditures on turning out the Democratic base — attempts a comprehensive look at all the TV ads that ran in House races in the 2020 cycle.
+The study by Way to Win — a group distinguished by its big expenditures on turning out the Democratic base — attempts a comprehensive look at all the TV ads that ran in House races in the 2020 cycle.
 Some findings:

-- Democrats spent 3 times more than Republicans on ads that touted bipartisan outreach.
+- Democrats spent three times more than Republicans on ads that touted bipartisan outreach.
 Democrats spent $21.8 million on ads about “bipartisanship” or “working across the aisle,” while Republicans spent $6.2 million on them.

-- Democrats spent 6 times as much on positive ads than Republicans did.
+- Democrats spent six times as much on positive ads than Republicans did.
 Democrats spent $18.6 million on positive ads that also happened to mention Republicans (say, by touting the ability to work with them), while Republicans spent $2.9 million on positive ads mentioning Democrats.

 - Republicans spent more than 10 times more on ads with the words “extremist” and “radical” than Democrats did.
 Republicans spent $51 million on such ads, while Democrats spent $3.4 million.